Shoutout to OneOdio for reaching out and sending the A70! I do not have to return these and received them free of charge.

 No, because I don’t hear that fuzz with good headphones that portray the bass correctly.

-In other words, the bass almost inadvertently masks the A70’s treble deficiencies which is alarming when you really think about it.
+In other words, the bass almost inadvertently masks the A70’s treble deficiencies – an alarming thought.

 Build, sound, comfort, everything.
 It’s as close as close gets to being the A71’s identical twin.